coffeeandscripts/sqlcrush/README.md

 ## Known Issues

  - Issues when terminal window reduced to pointless size
- - Crash when sqlite3 database not first openned from within it's directory
+ - Crash when sqlite3 database not first openned from within its own directory
+ - Cursor not visible when entering text

+## Troubleshooting:

+Q: I'm unable to install SQLcrush since psycopg2 is asking for pg_config.
+A: Please install postgresql on your system even if you don't intend to use it.

+Q: I can't use backspace when I try enter a query.
+PS, I'm on a Mac.
+A: If you're using standard Mac terminal, you can either go into Preferences>Profiles>Advanced and select "Delete sends Control-H" or you can manually enter Control-h in order to backspace/delete text.

 ## Licence